Mount Pleasant, Michigan

 Mount Pleasant is a city in the U.S. state of Michigan.
-Located in Central Michigan, the city is the county seat of Isabella County.
-The population was 21,688 as of the 2020 United States census.
-It is surrounded by Union Township but is politically independent.
+The city is the county seat of Isabella County, which is part of Central Michigan.
+The population of Mount Pleasant was 21,688 as of the 2020 census.
+The city is surrounded by Union Charter Township, but is politically independent.

 Part of the city (with a population of 8,741) is located within the Isabella Indian Reservation, the base of the federally recognized Saginaw Chippewa Tribal Nation.
 The tribe's Soaring Eagle Casino & Resort in nearby Chippewa Township is also within the reservation boundaries.

-The city is home to the main campuses of Central Michigan University, one of the largest universities in the state with 20,000 students at Mount Pleasant, and Mid Michigan Community College.
+Mount Pleasant is home to the main campuses of Central Michigan University, one of the largest universities in the state with 20,000 students at Mount Pleasant, and Mid Michigan Community College.
 The student population nearly doubles the population of the city during the academic year, making it a college town.
 Despite its name, the surrounding area is mostly flat and does not feature any mountains or hills.